A couple owner comments about Dolby Vision flickering problems with some Kino Lorber 4K discs saying no change.

 (If it were an HDMI cable issue, it would be a more common problem, not just with a specific disc that's standard 24P.)

-Some thought 1.76 may have a fix to prevent using the (free) recently released region-free firmware patch posted at UK's avforums.com.
-Someone there said the factory firmware had bugs that consume a LOT of cpu time - see this post with details on kernel high cpu usage.
-(I don't know if that's true with firmware 1.76.
-If it is, I wish Panasonic would fix it.)
+Some thought v1.76 may prevent using the (free) region-free firmware patch posted at UK's avforums.com.
+A post here there said the factory firmware had bugs that consume a LOT of cpu time - see this post on kernel high cpu usage.
+(Apparently still true with firmware 1.82.)

 While checking for Panasonic owner feedback on the 1.76 firmware, I saw a 9000 owner comment that his problem with Universal's Monsters Collection freezing at the startup Universal logo were solved by disabling BD-Live.
 A reply from another 9000 owner said it also helped with his Universal Hitchcock discs, and a UB820 owner also listed several discs that had played ok before, would no longer play with BD-Live set to the (default IIRC) "Limited" setting.
 Setting BD-Live to "Prohibited" solved it.
 I'm surprised anyone would still have BD-Live enabled.
 (I've always disabled BD-Live during initial setup.)
 Apparently it's still enabled ("Limited") by default, but you can disable it in the Panasonic player's Network Settings.